How can I get enough patient feedback when I work in short term posts?

 He is due to revalidate next year, and has been collecting the required supporting information.
 But he's found it difficult getting patient feedback, as he's never in a placement for very long.

 Dr Timms has told his appraiser he's not been able to get patient feedback.
-A senior colleague told him that he must use an anonymous, bench-marked feedback system and get responses from at least 25 patients.
+A senior colleague told him that he must use a bench-marked feedback system that lets patients respond anonymously and get responses from at least 25 patients.
 He feels this isn't achievable, as he rarely sees that number of patients in a single placement.
-Also, he feels that many of his patients wouldn't be able to use a computer.
+Also, he feels that many of his patients wouldn't be able to use a computer to take part.
 Dr Timms admits he's not asked any patients to give feedback as he felt embarrassed, and didn't think they would respond.

 How the doctor met our requirements

-Dr Timms read the GMC guidance on collecting patient feedback and noted that he could ask his patients and their relatives and carers for feedback.
+Dr Timms read the GMC guidance on collecting patient feedback and noted that he could ask his patients or their relatives and carers (if the patient can't respond) for feedback.

-He found a survey provider that collected both electronic and paper-based responses.
-The reply envelopes they used reassured his patients that he would not see their individual responses.
-Reception staff helped him distribute the forms so that he didn’t have to approach patients himself.
-They explained that the feedback should be specifically about Dr Timms’ performance on that day.
+He found a survey provider that allowed him to collect both electronic and paper-based feedback from his patients.
+They provided reply envelopes, for patients to return their completed forms, that reassured them that the doctor would not see their individual responses.
+Reception staff helped him distribute the feedback forms so that he didn’t have to approach patients himself.
+They explained what the feedback was for and that it should be about Dr Timms’ performance on that day.

-He analysed his feedback in relation to benchmark data supplied by the survey provider and gave good reflections on his feedback at appraisal, which identified areas for development.
+He analysed his feedback using a summary report supplied by the survey provider and gave good reflections on his feedback at appraisal, which identified areas for development.